 2. Assemble the tiers separately.
 Fill bottom layer of each tier with buttercream.
 Apply a crumb coat to each tier.
 Refrigerate for 30 minutes.

 3. Ice bottom tier and top tier separately.
-To achieve the rustic look, pull a
+To achieve the rustic look, pull a butter knife around the circumference of the cake.
+Start from bottom and work up.

 4. Using a flexible spatula, carefully place the top tier of cake on to bottom tier.
 Clean up any knicks in the move.
 The italian meringue buttercream repairs easily.